 All the caregivers in households with improved stoves (100%) expressed satisfaction with their stoves.
 In households with traditional stoves, 6 caregivers (16.2%) expressed satisfaction with their stoves.
 In 23 households (62.1%) in the group with traditional stoves, the caregivers complained about "much smoke" in the kitchen, whereas 23 caregivers with improved stoves (92.0%) reported "less smoke" as a main advantage.
+"Uses more FIGURE 3 Improved iron stove in use by a family in the village of Riya, Nepal.
+(Photo by Jens Olav Hessen)

-"Uses more firewood" was the major disadvantage mentioned by caregivers with improved stoves (10.3%).
-Caregivers with traditional stoves reported "less smoke," "health benefits," and "easy to use" as the main motivational factors for changing to an improved stove.
+firewood" was the major disadvantage mentioned by caregivers with improved stoves (10.3%).
+Caregivers with traditional stoves reported "less smoke," "health bene-fits," and "easy to use" as the main motivational factors for changing to an improved stove.
 Thirty-six (97.3%) of the households with traditional stoves reported an interest in having an improved stove installed.